-GENERAL INFORMATION Heat is provided by a high efficiency natural gas fired condensing furnace.
-The furnace is located in the hall closet.
-The furnace is approximately 3 years old.
-The input rating of the furnace is 60,000 BTU.
+GENERAL INFORMATION Heat is provided by a natural gas fired forced air furnace.
+The furnace is located in the

+66,000 BTU.
 This BTU rating is typical of a home of this size and age.

+GAS PIPING

-GAS PIPING The flex connector is properly installed and is performing its intended function.
+The gas pipe is properly installed and is performing its intended function.

 AUTOMATIC GAS VALVE The automatic gas valve or safety valve is designed to prevent the emission of fuel into the furnace if it does not detect heat for ignition.
 These valves are generally very reliable.

 The automatic gas valve was functioning as intended.

-IGNITION The furnace uses an electronic hot surface ignition.
+IGNITION The furnace uses an electronic spark ignition.
 This component was functioning as intended.

 BURNERS The gas burners are properly installed and are functioning as intended.

 COMBUSTION AIR The combustion air provides the oxygen for the fuel burning appliances.
 Combustion air also aids in the movement of combustion gases up the flue.
 Adequate ventilation around all fuel burning appliances is vital for their safe operation.
 The air can come from inside the house or from outside providing that the amount of air reaching the appliance is sufficient to maintain efficient combustion and draft.
 The combustion air supply is adequate.

+ELEVATION ABOVE GARAGE The burners in the furnace are elevated at least 18" above the garage floor in accordance with industry standards.
+This elevation prevents ignition of gasoline fumes that might leak from cars, lawn mowers, gas cans, etc.

+FLOOR

+HEAT EXCHANGER

-HEAT EXCHANGER The heat exchanger is not visible without disassembling and removing it from the furnace.
+The heat exchanger is not visible without disassembling and removing it from the furnace.
 Cracks typically develop in heat exchangers after 10-20 years.
 Have your gas furnace technician check the heat exchanger during the next major service.

 DRAFT INDUCER The draft inducer pulls the combustion gases through the heat exchanger and pushes them up the vent connector into the flue.
 The draft inducer was functioning as intended.

-VENT The PVC plastic vent pipe for the condensing furnace is properly installed and is functioning as intended.
+VENT The furnace uses a type B vent from the top of the furnace to the exterior.
+The visible portion of the B vent is functioning as intended.

+The furnace vent connector is too close to a combustible material.
+This is a hazard.
+A minimum clearance of 6" is required between the single wall vent connector and the combustible material.
+The double wall type B vent requires only 1" of clearance.
+Repairs are recommended.

 BLOWER The blower draws air from the return air ducts and pushes it over the heat exchanger where it is heated.
 The air is then pushed through the distribution ducts into the rooms.

 The blower was tested and was functioning as intended.
-The blower door cut-out switch has been disabled.
-This is a potential hazard.
-The cut-out switch should be not be restricted.

-The air filter is located in the return air plenum adjacent to the furnace.
+AIR FILTER The air filter is located in the return air plenum adjacent to the furnace.
 The air filter should be cleaned or replaced at least 2-3 times during the heating season.